autowarefoundation/autoware/ros/concerning-autoware-msgs.md

 * Package `src/computing/planning/mission/packages/way_planner` depends on `autoware_msgs` but file `package.xml` does not declare the dependency
 * Package `src/computing/planning/motion/packages/lattice_planner` depends on `autoware_msgs` but file `package.xml` does not declare the dependency
 * Package `src/computing/planning/motion/packages/dp_planner` depends on `autoware_msgs` but file `package.xml` does not declare the dependency

-The following issues need to be solved manually:

-* Package `src/msgs/lgsvl_msgs/` does not have a `package.xml` file
-* Package `src/sensing/drivers/lidar/packages/robosense/rslidar_pointcloud` does not have a `package.xml` file
-* Package `src/sensing/drivers/lidar/packages/robosense/rslidar_msgs` does not have a `package.xml` file
-* Package `src/sensing/drivers/lidar/packages/robosense/rslidar` does not have a `package.xml` file
-* Package `src/sensing/drivers/lidar/packages/robosense/rslidar_driver` does not have a `package.xml` file
-* Package `src/sensing/drivers/lidar/packages/ouster` does not have a `package.xml` file